Australian history wars: Controversy over smallpox in Australia

-NOTE that there is a long and continuing scholarly debate, involving historians and medical experts, about the nature and origin of the 1789 outbreak near Sydney, and to a lesser extent of two later outbreaks.
-Much of this debate is not directly relevant to the History Wars, and so the long account of it that used to be found in this section has been moved to a separate page on Smallpox in Australia.
-This section now deals selectively with parts of the debate that are relevant to the history wars.

 The arrival of smallpox in Australia is of uncertain origin and is a major theme in the history wars.
 The lack of immunity among Aboriginal Australians to introduced diseases saw smallpox or some related disease inflict a devastating toll in 1789 upon the Aboriginal population near Sydney.
 This outbreak has been the most discussed of the introduced diseases that destroyed much of the Aboriginal population in the decades after British settlement of Australia began in 1788.
-Such diseases may have prevented Aborigines offering serious resistance to the British colonists; and also sometimes gave later colonists the illusion of entering an empty or unowned land.
+Such diseases may have prevented Indigenous Australians from offering serious resistance to the British colonists; and also sometimes gave later colonists the illusion of entering an empty or unowned land.

 Unlike other major diseases, which produced fairly steady mortality, smallpox occurred during the colonial period in three major outbreaks, at longish intervals.
 Smallpox was first recorded by British observers in April 1789 some 16 months after the First Fleet had arrived, then again four decades later in 1830, and then in an extended outbreak in the 1860s which seems to have begun in Northern Australia, though it spread within some three years as far south as the Great Australian Bight.
 The historian Judy Campbell remarks, "between 1780 and 1870 smallpox itself was the major single cause of Aboriginal deaths.
 The consequences of Aboriginal smallpox are an integral part of modern Australian history."